If you are a nonfiction or fiction writer, be wary of small publishers offering you more than they can deliver.

 It is a lottery for them, which can reap rich rewards.

 Of say 500 books they can attract, and that they gain the rights to, only a few titles need to sell well for them to make money.

 Even better, they might get lucky in the lottery and attract the next hot book to emulate 50 Shades.

 For a publisher, it’s about getting the few winners in their stable that will make them money.

 So why give them this chance for free by granting these new opportunistic publishers your book rights?

 As for the many new publishers that are appearing almost daily on Twitter, Facebook on in your email inbox, beware.
-If you receive an unsolicited book proposal, be doubly cautious.
+If you receive an unsolicited book proposal from a publishing business, be doubly cautious.

 Signing away the rights to your book is a serious decision, especially when there is nothing at all guaranteed for you in return for the money you will have to outlay.

 My advice is to either find an agent and go the traditional route, which isn’t easy.
 Or become a true self-publisher and pay for the services you need.
 It’s a tough route as well.

 But don’t be lazy and think that just because you pay a lot of money to someone who calls themselves a publisher that they can make all your dreams come true.

 As the messages I have received from many authors confirm – it can very often turn out to be a very expensive nightmare.